feathr-ai/feathr/docs/quickstart.md

 2. Provide Point-in-time feature join to create training dataset to ensure no data leakage.
 3. Deploy the same feature data to online store to eliminate training and inference data skew.

+## Provision cloud resources

+Please follow the steps [here](./how-to-guides/azure-deployment.md) to provision required cloud resources.
+Due to the complexity of the possible cloud environment, it is almost impossible to create a script that works for all the use cases.
+Because of this, [azure_resource_provision.sh](./how-to-guides/azure_resource_provision.sh) is a full end to end command line to create all the required resources, and you can tailor the script as needed, while [the companion documentation](./how-to-guides/azure-deployment.md) can be used as a complete guide for using that shell script.

 ## Step 1: Install Feathr

 Install the Feathr CLI using pip: